mjordan/islandora_workbench_docs/docs/configuration.md

 If you need to see your current configuration (based on the default values for settings plus the settings in your config file), add `--print_config` as a command-line argument when you run Workbench.
 For example:

-`./workbench --config myconfig.yml --check --print_config`
+`./workbench --config myconfig.yml --print_config`

-This will work both when you are running Workbench with `--check` and when you are not, but it's best to run it in conjunction with `--check` so its output doesn't scroll off the top of your terminal.
+Workbench will not perform its task (e.g. it will not create or update content), it will just dump the configuration settings and stop running.
 Note that the value of the `password` setting is obfuscated but all other settings are exactly as defined by the Workbench defaults and what is in your current config file.

+A couple of tricks you might find useful, if you are running Workbench on Linux or MacOS:

+1. Print the configuration to a file: `./workbench --config myconfig.yml --print_config > myconfig.txt`
+1. Filter out a single configuration setting (using `temp_dir` as an example): `./workbench --config myconfig.yml --print_config | grep temp_dir`

 ### Use of quotation marks